RiaanAspeling/ESP32-Victron-MQTT/README.md

 \src
 \test
 ```
-In the data folder create a file called config.json Add the following content to the file change settings as required:
+In the data folder create a file called config.json Add the following content to the file and change settings as required:
 ```
 {
     "VICTRON_HOST" : "192.168.1.1",